If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 #4: Does It Stop Hurting After Running?

-Post-run pain assessment is a very good indicator of the severity of the condition.
+Post-run pain assessment is an excellent indicator of the severity of the condition.

 If the pain completely subsides after running, it’s generally a positive sign.
 However, if the pain persists and affects daily activities, it may indicate a more serious issue that merits professional evaluation.